reframe-hpc/reframe/docs/tutorial_basics.rst

 Two programming environments are relevant for that partition, namely ``gnu`` and ``clang``, which are defined in the section :js:attr:`environments` of the configuration file.
 The ``gnu`` programming environment provides GCC 9, whereas the ``clang`` one provides the Clang compiler from the system.
 Notice, how you can define the actual commands for invoking the C, C++ and Fortran compilers in each programming environment.
+As soon as a programming environment defines the different compilers, ReFrame will automatically pick the right compiler based on the source file extension.
+In addition to C, C++ and Fortran programs, ReFrame will recognize the ``.cu`` extension as well and will try to invoke the ``nvcc`` compiler for CUDA programs.

 Finally, the new system that we defined may be identified by the hostname ``tresa`` (see the :js:attr:`hostnames` configuration parameter).
 This will help ReFrame to automatically pick the right configuration when running on it.
 Notice, how the ``generic`` system matches any hostname, so that it acts as a fallback system.